 - Workshops: Propose a workshop that is participatory and inclusive.
 Describe the format and goals within 300-500 words.
 Be sure to include time for critical dialogues.

 - Individual Papers, Projects, Reports, Narratives: Proposals should include the title and an abstract of no more than 300 words.
 Accepted proposals will be grouped into panels.

 - Performances: You may submit a proposal to render your own original song, dance, poetry, spoken word or other type of performance related to any of the conference themes mentioned above.
 Each performance should not exceed 10 minutes.
 Describe the performance and how it’s related to the conference themes in 300-500 words.
 Performances will also have critical dialogues.

 - Artworks: You may submit a proposal to showcase your own original artwork (painting, sculpture, drawing, photography, ceramics, etc) related to any of the conference themes mentioned above.
 Submit a description of the artwork and how it reflects the conference themes.
 The artwork will be showcased during the conference at specific times with space included for critical dialogues.
 Describe the artwork and how it’s related to the conference themes in 300-500 words.

-Decisions will be sent out by the end of January 2020 so that students can begin to make plans for attending the conference.
+Decisions will be sent out by March 2022 so that students can begin to make plans for attending the conference.